spideyfusion/akiba/README.md

 * **fullscreen** [bool] - Whether to run the game in exclusive fullscreen mode or not.
 * **verticalSynchronization** [bool] - Should [VSync](https://en.wikipedia.org/wiki/Screen_tearing#V-sync) be enabled or not.
 It's recommended to turn it off if you run the game at anything other than 30 FPS.
 * **antiAliasing** [bool] - Should [anti-aliasing](https://en.wikipedia.org/wiki/Spatial_anti-aliasing) be applied or not.
 It's recommended to turn it off if you're going to take advantage of *downsampling*.
+* **hideCursor** [bool] - If enabled, the cursor will be positioned off the screen when the game starts.
+This is useful if you're running [Big Picture](http://store.steampowered.com/bigpicture).

  ### Downsampling